vishalvaghasiya-ios/AdsManagerKit/README.md

 ## SwiftUI Integration – Banner Ads

-You can now use Banner Ads directly in SwiftUI by leveraging the `BannerAdView` wrapper.
+Use Banner Ads directly in SwiftUI with the `BannerAdView` wrapper.

 ```swift
 import SwiftUI